How to Grow Grapes and Grapevine

 Applying Gibberellic Acid

-The quantity of GA3 required to optimize berry size depends on the cultivar and several other factors; however, 10 to 60 g/acre is a usual application rate.
+The quantity of GA3 required to optimize berry size depends on the cultivar and several other factors; however, 10 to 60 g/acre is the usual application rate.
 GA3 may be applied once or many times.
-In case of certain cultivars, multiple applications may increase efficacy.
-The timing for application also varies depending upon the cultivar.

-For several cultivars, the first application should be done at berry set or when diameter of berries is around 3-5 mm.
+For several cultivars, the first application should be done at the berry set or when the diameter of berries is around 3-5 mm.
 Applying GA3 later than this may delay the fruit maturity and stop color development in black- and red-fruited cultivars.
-Breeding programs have constantly been developed for producing large berries; hence, several newer cultivars need less GA3 to attain larger size.
+Breeding programs have constantly been developed for producing large berries; hence, several newer cultivars need less GA3 to attain larger sizes.

 Other Plant Growth Hormones

-Forchlofenuron (CPPU) is a synthetic cytokinin and is also helpful to increase berry size.
-It’s applied alone or in combination with GA3, since the combination may have a synergistic effect on berry size.
+Forchlofenuron (CPPU) is a synthetic cytokinin and is also helpful in increasing berry size.
+It’s applied alone or in combination with GA3 since the combination may have a synergistic effect on berry size.
 Application of CPPU tends to form a rounder shape than non-treated berries.
 This compound being highly potent is to be applied in very low amounts (1 to 3 mg/L).
-Larger amounts can delay maturity, retard coloring and spoil the taste.
+Larger amounts can delay maturity, retard coloring, and spoil the taste.

 Note: personally, backyard gardeners should limit the use of chemicals (hormones included) as much as possible.
-You have small grapes?
-Grapes' fragrance, texture and aroma are important, not the size ...
-IMHO of course :)
+Do you have small grapes?
+Grapes' fragrance, texture, and aroma are important, not the size ...
+IMHO, of course :)

 When to Stop Watering Grapevines

-Several grape-growers stop watering their vines once they harvest the crop.
+Several grape growers stop watering their vines once they harvest the crop.
 This can be a big mistake.
-It should be thought upon why the vines shouldn’t be watered? – just because they don’t have any fruit on them now?
+It should be thought upon why the vines shouldn’t be watered.
+Is it just because they don’t have any fruit on them now?
 Thus, do only fruits need water? – logically not!

 The fact is that in spring, growers water the vines when they see the first signs of bud break.
-Next, with the arrival of summer, vines are more stressed and their need for water increases with the rise in temperature, growth of shoots from vines and increase in the size of the canopy.
-The increased canopy size and temperature will cause higher transpiration figures and the vines themselves will use more water as the grapes begin developing and gain size.
+Next, with the arrival of summer, vines are more stressed, and their need for water increases with the rise in temperature, growth of shoots from vines, and increase in the size of the canopy.
+The increased canopy size and temperature will cause higher transpiration figures, and the vines themselves will use more water as the grapes begin developing and gaining size.

-With the start of fall, days will become shorter and temperature reduces; during this time, the vines will be ready for winter and slowly become dormant – but they are still active.
+With the start of fall, days will become shorter, and temperature will go down; during this time, the vines will be ready for winter and slowly become dormant – but they are still active.

 Thus, watering should not be stopped immediately after grapes are picked; it should be slowly cut back until the vines are totally dormant (this happens normally at the end of fall).
 During dormancy, the vines need very little water and 90% of the time, no water, except if the winter is very dry.